PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-14 18:47:47
+Last updated: 2024-04-14 18:48:24
-Random Quote: Dreams change.
-Other things become important. -
+Random Quote: Minds are like swords, I do fear.
+The old ones go to rust.  -  Grand Maester Pycelle